Skip to content

 Module br1

-' read a binary file bin and store its contents in a text file (text)
+' read a binary bin file and store its contents in a text file (text)

 Sub Main(ByVal arguments() As String)

-' requires 2 arguments
+' you need 2 arguments

 Dim nbArgs As Integer = arguments.Length